The Blue Mountains is a UNESCO World Heritage-listed region of outstanding natural beauty.

 There’s plenty for music lovers to do in the mountains.
 The historic Clarendon Guesthouse in Katoomba has a 100-seat theatre, and has staged performances by everyone from the Welsh Choir to Wendy Matthews.
 Check the website to see what’s on during your visit.
 The not-for-profit Blue Mountains Concert Society has been hosting musical events in Springwood for half a century and attracts high calibre classical performers.

 Every weekend in the Blue Mountains is a market-goer’s nirvana.
 The first Sunday of the month hosts, appropriately, the Leura First Sunday Markets, as well as the Blackheath Community Market.
 Both attract up-cyclers and artisans.
-On the second Sunday of the month, meet candle makers and other creatives at Winmalee, then satisfy your tastebuds at the fresh and fantastic Blackheath Growers Market.
+On the second Sunday of the month, meet candle makers and other creatives at the Winmalee Artisan Markets.
+You can treat your tastebuds to something special at the fresh and fantastic Blackheath Growers Market.

 Cittaslow (pronounced ‘Chitta-slow’) is the Italian ‘slow-town’ movement, which recognises the unique culture, culinary scene and built environment of select small towns of less than 50,000 inhabitants.
 Katoomba has official Cittaslow status.
 Experience it by savouring every mouthful of the poached prunes with dark chocolate fudge at Darley’s Restaurant at the beautiful Lilianfels guesthouse, or the quail ragout and black-bean curry at Palette Dining.
 Both are located in Katoomba.